compmem/compsy/syllabus/syllabus.md

 - Experiment project (20 pts)
 - Data Analysis project (30 pts)

 for a total of 100 points.

+Graduate students will have the following additional course requirements:

+- Experiment motivation and design document (20 pts)
+- Final write-up with results and discussion (30 pts)

+for a total of 50 additional points.

-The course will be graded using the standard grading scale.
+The course will be graded using the standard grading scale with your percentage of points earned out of the total possible points rounding to the nearest whole percentage point.